onlabsorg/olojs/docs/api/environment.md

 - `routes` is an object mapping paths to URIs, so that the path can be used as shortcut for the full URI.
 For example, the mapping `"/a/b": "ppp:/path/to/dir"` makes the uri `/a/b/x/doc` equivalent to `ppp:/path/to/dir/x/doc`.

+Upon creation of the environment, the `globals` namespace will be augumented with a `globals.import` function that can be used by document expressions to load and evaluate other documents of this environment.

 environment.createDocument - function
 --------------------------------------------------------------------